Media

 “I think that there’s going to be a much greater focus on making sure that when we make a call, that call is made by the right anchor,” Mishkin said.
 “We’ve adjusted some of our communication systems to make sure that happens.”

 Other networks will rely on different methods.
-NewsNation, the fledgling cable network home to ex-CNN and Fox News stars like Chris Cuomo and Leland Vittert that caters to centrist viewers, will partner with Decision Desk HQ to help declare election results.
+NewsNation, a cable network home to ex-CNN and Fox News stars like Chris Cuomo and Leland Vittert that caters to centrist viewers, will partner with Decision Desk HQ to help declare election results.
 Chris Stirewalt, the Fox News political director who was pushed out after the Arizona call, will help make sense of the numbers to its viewers.

 Amazon